Program Associate, Education

 - Coordinates tasks with appropriate Foundation staff to ensure that the Program has sufficient supplies, equipment, and space to conduct its work.

 - Supports core programmatic activities, including grant proposal solicitation, processing, tracking, and reporting.
-Monitors accuracy of information in the Foundation’s grants database.
+Monitors accuracy of information in the Foundation’s “Toolbox” database and in GIFTS.

 - Organizes, drafts, and manages Program mailings and communications with current and potential grantees.

 - Compiles and maintains relevant grantee information, and tracks the status of approved grants through completion of payment process.
-Tracks the annual grants budget for both Program Officers.
+Reviews narrative and financial grant reports, and drafts grant closing reports.

 - Manages files throughout various stages of the grant application process, including Letters of Inquiry, proposals with relevant project narratives and budget plans, and award letters.
 Handles all grant files related to the assigned portfolio.

-- Oversees the life cycle of approved grants by managing an accurate, timely grant reporting process; supports Program staff in monitoring the reports queue; ensures timely report closure; keeps no-cost extensions in check; and helps review budgeted versus actual financial reports.
+- Oversees the life cycle of approved grants by managing an accurate, timely grant reporting process; supporting Program staff in monitoring the reports queue; ensuring timely report closure; keeping in check no-cost extensions; and helping review budgeted versus actual financial reports.

 - Develops liaison relationships with Grants Management for all grant processing, including such details as scheduling reports and payment, tax information (domestic and foreign) on grantees, and data entry.